ibm-cloud-docs/activity-tracker/launch.md

 {:shortdesc}

-## Step 1.
-Granting IAM policies to a user to view data
+## Granting IAM policies to a user to view data
 {: #step1}

 **Note:** You must be an administrator of the {{site.data.keyword.at_full_notm}} service, an administrator of an {{site.data.keyword.at_full_notm}} instance, or have account IAM permissions to grant other users policies.